-One of the best places in Europe to do philosophy
+One of the best universities in Europe to study philosophy

 Two NWO Spinoza Prize laureates